OpenAiTx/OpenAiTx/projects/haykgrigo3/TimeCapsuleLLM/README-en.md

 </div>

 # TimeCapsule LLM
-An LLM trained only on data from certain time periods to reduce modern bias.
+An LLM trained only on data from specific time periods to reduce modern bias.

-Imagine if an AI model didn’t just pretend to be historical but actually was.
+Imagine if an AI model didn't just pretend to be historical but actually was.

-Built on [nanoGPT by Andrej Karpathy](https://github.com/karpathy/nanoGPT) Core training scripts and model architecture are his work.
+Built on [nanoGPT by Andrej Karpathy](https://github.com/karpathy/nanoGPT).
+Core training scripts and model architecture are his work.

 # Project Goals